corrigat/auto-detailing/README.md

 9. Rinse the car top to bottom to remove the leftover soap.

-Perform Decontamination here if you are using an abrasive or DA later during the protect step.
+Perform Decontamination here if you are going to be compounding, polishing, or using a DA later during the protect step.

 10. Dry the car with your ultra absorbent towels.
 I usually pull my car into the garage for drying to avoid the sun or heat doing this for me and leaving spots or residue.
 A spray bottle with a 50/50 mix of Isopropyl Alcohol and distilled water is great for assisting in drying.